sigmaidetest/real-time-stream-processor-mock/README.md

 ## Getting Started

-In order to get started you just have to open the sample project from the Sigma IDE and deploy it in your AWS account.
+In order to get started, you just have to open the sample project from the Sigma IDE and deploy it in your AWS account.
 Then, the IDE will get a clone of this repository and commit it to your own GitHub account to allow you to keep playing with the source code.

 ## Deployment